Energy ratings explained: how to buy energy-efficient appliances

 How to improve the energy efficiency of your washing machine

-Always wait for a full load, and use a cool 30°C to wash your clothes.
+Always wait for a full load, and use a cooler 30°C to wash your clothes.
 Let us guide you through the laundry minefield, with our energy-saving tips on how to make your laundry more energy-efficient.

-How to improve the energy efficiency of your washer dryer
+How to improve the energy efficiency of your washer-dryer

 How to improve the energy efficiency of your tumble dryer

 Any appliance that produces heat is energy-intensive.
 This definitely includes tumble dryers.
-According to Which?, the running costs of a tumble dryer can range between £25 and £1215, depending on that all-important energy rating.
+According to Which?, the annual running costs of a tumble dryer can range between £25 and £1215, depending on that all-important energy rating.
 This is why the tumble dryer is generally seen as the energy-guzzler of the kitchen.

 How to improve the energy efficiency of your dishwasher

 Always wait until the dishwasher is full before you run it.
 Otherwise you’re not getting the most out of it.
 On the other hand, don’t overload it, as this stops water circulating properly, and you might not get everything clean.

 Read our practical tips on how to save water in the kitchen, to help reduce your carbon footprint.